1990–91 Seattle SuperSonics season: Regular season

+NBA playoffs

+In the Western Conference First Round of the 1991 NBA playoffs, the SuperSonics faced off against the top–seeded, and Pacific Division champion Portland Trail Blazers, who were led by the All-Star trio of Clyde Drexler, Terry Porter and Kevin Duckworth.
+The SuperSonics lost the first two games to the Trail Blazers on the road at the Memorial Coliseum, but managed to win the next two games at home, which included a Game 4 win over the Trail Blazers, 101–89 at the Seattle Center Coliseum to even the series.
+However, the SuperSonics lost Game 5 to the Trail Blazers at the Memorial Coliseum, 119–107, thus losing in a hard-fought five-game series.

+Aftermath

 Following the season, Threatt was traded to the Los Angeles Lakers.

 Offseason

 Draft picks

 Of the 3 players Seattle picked in the draft only Gary Payton would stay with the team, since Jud Buechler was traded to the New Jersey Nets and Abdul Shamsid-Deen went to Europe to play for the French team Paris Basket Racing.